Skip to main content

 Speaker Disclosures:

-Financial: Lucie Fielding has employment relationships with Trans Care BC, Antioch University, and Creating Change, PLLC.
+Financial: Lucie Fielding has employment relationships with WattPad, Trans Care BC and Antioch University.
 She receives royalties as a published author.
 Lucie Fielding receives a speaking honorarium, recording, and book royalties from Psychotherapy Networker and PESI, Inc. She has no relevant financial relationships with ineligible organizations.

 Non-financial: Lucie Fielding is a member of the American Association of Sexuality Educators, Counselors and Therapists and the Transgender Health Alliance of Central Virginia.